MicrosoftDocs/Viva/Viva/topics/topic-experiences-discovery-curation.md

 Not every identified topic will be useful to your organization.
 It might not have identified any of the correct alternate names, descriptions, the appropriate people, or content.
 So the ability to add topics that aren't identified, keep suggested topics, and curate topics is critical to improving the quality of the topics that are discoverable in your organization.

-Viva Topics then, when the context is appropriate, will suggest these topics to be highlighted on all SharePoint modern site pages in your tenant.
-The topic can also be directly referenced on the SharePoint modern site page by a page author.
-When a user is curious to learn more about a topic, they can select the highlighted topic to view a **Topic summary** card that provides a short description.
+Viva Topics then, when the context is appropriate, will suggest these topics to be highlighted or displayed on different Microsoft 365 apps, such as SharePoint modern  pages or on Outlook on the web.
+The topic can also be directly referenced on SharePoint pages by an author, on Microsoft Teams in chat messages, as well as in Outlook on the web while writing emails.
+When a user is curious to learn more about a topic, they can select a topic to view a **Topic summary** card that provides a short description.
 And if they want to learn more, they can select a **Topic details** link in the summary to open the detailed topic page.

 ![Topic highlights.](../media/knowledge-management/saturn.png) </br>